lemonce/lemonce.net/source/docs/lemoncase2/expression.md

 <br/>
 <span class="alert alert-warning">**<@ ["selector"](/docs/lemoncase2/selector.html) />** </span>

-Get the innerHTML of the 1st element that matches the selector.
+Get the visible contents of inner-text of the 1st element that matches the selector.
 If related content does not exist, output `null`.

 <br/>
 <span class="alert alert-warning">**<! ["selector"](/docs/lemoncase2/selector.html) />** </span>